 Ronald L. Smith

-Laurel Snyder is the author of six critically-acclaimed middle grade novels, including Orphan Island, which was long-listed for the National Book Award in 2017.
+Laurel Snyder is the author of seven critically-acclaimed middle grade novels, including Orphan Island, which was long-listed for the National Book Award in 2017.
 She is also the author of many picture books and the Geisel award-winning chapter book series Charlie and Mouse.